Enquil/rtr_v5/README.md

 ### Sprint Planning

+See [Kanban Board](https://github.com/users/Enquil/projects/6/views/1 "Kanban Board") for a more detailed view of issues/tasks, it's set to public

 #### Sprint 1, 12/6-19/6

     * Model setup, Category, Post and Comment
     * Log In/Sign Up functionality
     * Basic READ functionality for users and visitors (posts)